 - Employ the element of surprise.
 To keep your audience in suspense, never share too much of your content before the event.

 - Make it visually appealing.
 Integrating design, beautiful photography, and graphics will ensure people keep watching and listening.
 Additionally, well-conceived visual elements will enhance your message and enrich your presentation.

 - Involve your audience.
 Use interactions such as Q & A, live polling, breakout sessions, and spaces for discussion through live chat and virtual lounges to turn people from passive watchers to active participants.

 - Leave them wanting more.
-A well thought out 30 to 60 minutes presentation will be enough time to allow you to get everything across without losing people.
+A thoughtfully developed 30- to 60-minute presentation will allow you to get everything across without losing people.
 Follow up afterwards with additional content to keep them engaged.

-Right now, companies everywhere are promoting thier products and services through virtual events.
+Right now, companies everywhere are promoting their products and services through virtual events.
 Here are some tips to help you stand out from the crowd:

 - Find a niche.
 Choose one main problem you'd like to solve.
 Make sure it addresses contemporary concerns while anticipating future issues.